usnistgov/dioptra/docs/source/how-to/essential-workflows/running-jobs.rst

    .. group-tab:: Python Client

-      The parameter values are provided as a dictionary during job creation.
+      The parameter values are provided as a dictionary during job creation (step 4).

 Step 3: Select any needed artifacts for the job